Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Proofs

 furthermore, applying Markov's inequality one can show that with probability $\geq 1-\delta$

 \end{thm}

-In general, volume sampling is intractable.
-However, in \cite{approximate-volume-sampling} it was shown that iterative norm sampling serves as an approximate of volume sampling and achieves a relative error bound as well.
+{ In general, exact volume sampling is difficult to employ under partial observation settings, as we explained in Sec.~\ref{subsec:matrix-sampling-review}.} However, in \citep{approximate-volume-sampling} it was shown that iterative norm sampling serves as an approximate of volume sampling and achieves a relative error bound as well.
 In Lemma \ref{lem_approximate_volume_sampling} we present an extension of this result.
 Namely, \emph{approximate} iterative column norm sampling is an approximate of volume sampling, too.
-Its proof is very similar to the one presented in \cite{approximate-volume-sampling} and we defer it to Appendix \ref{appsec:alg2}. \begin{lem} Let $p$ be the volume sampling distribution defined in Eq. (\ref{eq_volume_sampling}).
+Its proof is very similar to the one presented in \citep{approximate-volume-sampling} and we defer it to Appendix \ref{appsec:alg2}. \begin{lem} Let $p$ be the volume sampling distribution defined in Eq. (\ref{eq_volume_sampling}).
 Suppose the sampling distribution of a $k$-round sampling strategy $\hat p$ satisfies Eq. (\ref{eq_norm_estimation_uniform}).
 Then we have

 \end{lem}